FREQUENTLY ASKED QUESTIONS (FAQs)

 Do you do home visits?

 No, I do not provide home visits for any services.
-If you are unable to leave your house due to your mental health or for any other reason, you may be interested in Telehealth (phone or video consultations) which is available.
+You may be interested in Telehealth (phone or video consultations) which is available.
 For more information, please see: TELEHEALTH

 Do you see clients who live remotely or interstate?

 Yes, I can see anyone living remotely or interstate via Telehealth (phone or video consultations).